EagleAglow/NexusDotNet/README.md

 This is a C# "dot net" programming exercise (in Visual Studio 2022) to implement a chat system with a VBA "UserForm" in a PowerPoint
 (or other Microsoft Office) file.

-The underlying framework is internet server/client communication with Socket.IO (https://socket.io/), that provide server code for
-JavaScript (Node.j and Deno), Java, Python and Golang.
-To set up a "node.js" server, use the code in node.js.code.txt.
-Refer to the file "replit.txt" to set up a server on replit.com.
+The underlying framework is internet server/client communication with Socket.IO (https://socket.io/), with server code for JavaScript (Node.js).
+To set up a server, use the code in node.js.code.txt, or refer to the file "replit.txt" to set up a server on replit.com.

 The Nexus executable is a Windows console program that connects to the server, and opens "Named Pipes" that can be read/written by
 VBA as generic files.
 Socket.IO uses a tag/content structure that Nexus converts to/from a "|tag|content|" string.
 Presently,